 - 1.4.1.
 This Standard comprises 9 chapters and 1 appendix.
-Each chapter is divided into a number of Sections which are further divided into a number of paragraphs or clauses. - 1.4.2.
 The principal design requirements of civil engineering structures of NFs have been delineated in chapter 2.
 The design criteria/ requirements are described in chapter 3 which is followed by the aspects of construction given in chapter 4.
 Chapters 5, 6 and 7 contain the requirements pertinent to structures for commissioning, operation and decommissioning of the plants respectively.
 Stipulations for margin assessment, ageing management, health assessment and retrofitting are given in chapter 8.
-Chapter 9 provides the requirements of quality assurance programme. - 1.4.3.
+Chapter 9 provides the requirements of quality assurance programme. - 1.4.2.
 Appendix A describes various individual loads to be considered in the design of civil engineering structures of NFs.